Shaurya-Dwivedi/ofa-app/README.md

-# 🎓 Campus Companion — IIT Jodhpur Freshers App
+# 🎓 OFA — IIT Jodhpur Companion App

 Welcome to **Campus Companion**, your all-in-one guide to navigating and thriving at **IIT Jodhpur**.
 Designed especially for freshers, this app combines smart tools with real-time data to help you explore campus, track attendance, find classrooms, and never miss a mess meal again — all from one place.